StackOverflowMATLABchat/matlab-theme-changer/README.md

 *Preferences > MATLAB > Colors* and *Preferences > MATLAB > Colors > Programming Tools* menus.
 - See also [Scott Lowe's MATLAB Schemer](https://github.com/scottclowe/matlab-schemer).
 - Changes are documented in **CHANGES.md**.

+## 3rd party code:
+- This repository contains a theme based on Darcula by JetBrains / Konstantin Bulenkov.